generic photo from 2016 DHF

 Marie has also been appointed the Michigan representative for USA Hockey’s Disabled Section and will represent Michigan and MAHA at all USA Hockey meeting.

-For more information on disabled hockey, which includes Special, Sled, Blind, Deaf/Hard of Hearing and Warrior/Standing Amputee, in the state of Michigan, please contact Marie or Lou.
+For more information on disabled hockey, which includes Special, Sled, Blind, Deaf/Hard of Hearing and Warrior/Standing Amputee, in the state of Michigan, please contact Marie.

-For more information about Disabled Hockey, please contact either of the two Directors below:
+For more information about Disabled Hockey, please contact:

 Marie A. Sly